FunkyChicken64/faq-accordion-card/README.md

 ### Continued development

-I did not use and understand the position property properly, but finally got something working at the end.
-I have a problem with the background which would require restructuring of the entire css.
+I acknowledge that I still have room for improvement in properly utilizing the position property.
+Additionally, I need to address the background issue, which may require restructuring the entire CSS codebase.

 ### Useful resources

 - [Create a Design System with CSS](https://www.youtube.com/watch?v=lRaL-8qZ0mM) - This helped me for use more complex CSS tools.
 I really liked this pattern and will use it going forward.
-- [CSS Positioning](https://www.w3schools.com/css/css_positioning.asp) - This is an amazing article which helped me finally understand The position Property.
-I'd recommend it to anyone still learning this concept.
+- [CSS Positioning](https://www.w3schools.com/css/css_positioning.asp) - This article provided comprehensive information on the position property, finally enabling me to grasp its concepts.
+I highly recommend it to anyone seeking a solid understanding of this topic.